quocviets/Wood-cutting-in-furniture-industry/README.md

 Results:
 - **First Fit Waste**: 11200 square units
 - **Best Fit Waste**: 11200 square units
+- **Greedy Waste**: 43200 square units
+-> Greedy has a higher level of waste compared to First Fit and Best Fit.
+This may be because Greedy does not optimize the placement of fragments but simply chooses the first suitable position without considering the remaining free space.
 ## 📷 Visualization
 Both algorithms generate graphical representations of the cutting layouts to help analyze efficiency.